Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 :

-Once again, the only difference between
+Once again, the sole distinction between

 call